Hendrixer/fullstack-v2-instructions/lessons/03-db/E-seed-script.md

-When building out our UI, we'll need data to actually bind to for our components to render.
+When building out our UI, we'll need data for our components to render.
 We can mock this data out on many different levels.
-Hard code in the components, create a json file with fake data, don't use the ORM and use fake data, or we can seed the DB.
+Hard code in the components, create a JSON file with fake data, skip the ORM and use fake data, or we can seed the DB.
-I prefer the later, this keeps us from going back and making changes to our code once we actually have real data and need to remove the mocks.
+I prefer the latter.
+This keeps us from going back and making changes to our code once we actually have real data and need to remove the mocks.

 <br>

-ALl we have to do is write a seed script.
-A seed script is just a peice of code that inserts fake data into our dev DB so we can use it for development.
+All we have to do is write a seed script.
+A seed script is just a piece of code that inserts fake data into our dev DB so we can use it for development.

 <br>